weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 ## Intro

 The goal here is to explore webpack ability to pass from JSX with ES6 way of handling import/export into an AMD "compliant" bundle.
-The idea behind is to find a way to make widgets using React on front end as an alternative of Ipywidget and its uses of BackBone framework.
+The idea behind is to find a way to make widgets using React on front end as an alternative of ipywidget library and its uses of Backbone framework.

 ## setting up

 ### general set up

 To begin with, I suggest that you create a dedicated space for your trial to live in.
 The reason why is that by the end of this cookbook, we will have created a bunch of configuration files, code sources, and production code.
 In addition, we will use Node Package Manager, to import React, babel and webpack.
-Make sure you have npm or even better, yarn installed.
+Make sure you have NPM or even better, yarn installed.

 > Note: make sure your package manager is up to date